Teidesat/paqueteCommsOBC/docs/articles/design_choices.md

 # Design choices

-Justification of the arquitecture of the system.
+Recopilation of design choices for the library.

 ## Construction of the packet